 There are so many reasons to use Metal Composite Panels on your projects.

-Today's generation of Metal Composite Material Wall Panels combine aesthetics and affordability.
+Today's generation of Metal Composite Material (MCM) wall panel systems combine aesthetics and affordability.

 The smooth, sleek metal composite material can be bent, curved and joined together in an almost limitless range of geometric configurations.
 In addition, the panels exude a lustrous visual when they are initially installed and continue to do so for years to come with minimal maintenance.

-Metal composite materials panels have been used in North American construction projects for nearly 30 years.
-They are formed by bonding two metal skins to a highly engineered plastic core placed between them, creating a "sandwich" panel.
+Metal composite materials have been used in North American construction projects for nearly 40 years.
+They are formed by bonding two metal skins to a highly engineered plastic core placed between them, creating a "composite" panel.

-When it comes to consistency and precision, metal composite materials are among the best the metal construction products industry has to offer.
-For example in one of our MCM Case Studies, MCM sheets are flat when manufactured and stay flat after installation.
+When it comes to consistency and precision, Metal Composite Material (MCM) systems are among the best the metal construction products industry has to offer.
+MCM Case Studies repeatedly show MCM that is flat when manufactured stays flat after installation.
 There is no "oil canning" or wrinkling because the skins are bonded to the core under tension, which produces a balanced panel.

 MCMs not only provide consistency of flatness, but also consistency of finish.
 Aluminum and steel MCMs can be finished in virtually any color a building owner or architect wishes.
 Zinc, copper and titanium panels are usually installed unfinished, utilizing the benefits of these natural materials.

-And, new developments in paint application technology ensure that the finish remains consistent from one panel to the next, which eliminates the possibility of a checkerboard visual on the building's exterior.
+And, new developments in paint application technology ensure that the finish remains consistent from one panel to the next, effectively eliminating the possibility of a checkerboard visual on the exterior of the building.

-Aesthetics is one reason metal composite materials are increasing in popularity.
+Aesthetics is one reason Metal Composite Material (MCM) systems are increasing in popularity.
 Affordability is another.
-At one time, the use of MCMs on a building was limited to high end projects, however, that is no longer the case.
-As a result of improvements in product technology, manufacturing efficiencies and installation techniques, metal composite panels are more cost-competitive today than ever before, made even more so when metal roofing life cycle costs are analyzed.
+At one time, the use of MCM systems on a building was limited to high end projects, however, that is no longer the case.
+As a result of improvements in product technology and manufacturing efficiencies as well as fabrication and installation techniques, MCM systems are more cost-competitive today than ever before.

-Initial construction costs are often lower with metal composite materials because the panels can typically be installed faster than alternative exteriors such as precast, granite or brick.
-Because of their light weight, MCMs can also save money by reducing structural steel requirements, since less support structure is needed.
+Initial construction costs are often lower with Metal Composite Material (MCM) systems because the panels can typically be installed faster than alternative exteriors such as precast, granite or brick.
+Because of their light weight, MCM systems can also save money by reducing structural steel requirements, since less support structure is needed.

 In addition, ongoing maintenance costs are reduced as a result of continuing improvements in paints and coatings.
-Today's metal composite material panels retain their luster for decades, ensuring that the building maintains its aesthetic appeal and its property value for the long term.
+Today's Metal Composite Material (MCM) retain their luster for decades, ensuring that the building maintains its aesthetic appeal and its property value for the long term.
 This longevity makes a difference when it comes time to sell the building.
-Facilities clad with metal composite material panels retain their curb appeal and never look dated, often reducing the need for pre-sale refurbishing costs.
+Facilities clad with MCM systems retain their curb appeal and never look dated, often reducing the need for pre-sale refurbishing costs.

-Properly designed and installed, metal composite panels provide a very reliable building envelope that resists the elements and protect against air and water infiltration.
+Properly designed and installed, Metal Composite Material (MCM) systems provide a very reliable building envelope that resists the elements and protect against air and water infiltration.
 Installation systems are available that virtually eliminate the concerns over mold and mildew.

-Metal composite panels are also an environmentally responsible and sustainable choice for buildings.
-For example, approximately 70 percent of an aluminum composite wall panel by weight is recycled content.
+MCM is also an environmentally responsible and sustainable choice for buildings.
+For example, approximately 70 percent of an MCM by weight is recycled content.

-Metal Composite Material Panels are used around the world in a wide range of architectural and specialty applications.
+Metal Composite Material (MCM) systems are used around the world in a wide range of architectural and specialty applications.

 Building owners and architects looking to make a design statement should look at today's generation of Metal Composite Materials (MCM)